ldco2016/cloud-solutions-portfolio/Container Services/README.md

 ## Requirements

-To complete this quest, you will need an AWS account with access to the following services:
+To complete this solution, I utilized the following services

 - Amazon ECR
 - Amazon ECS